 By George Chao, Manex Advanced Manufacturing and Strategic Partnerships Manager

 As a small manufacturer, you may feel that you don’t have the resources or bandwidth to comply with DoD’s new cybersecurity requirements.
 Manex is helping manufacturers maintain or obtain defense contracts with the new cybersecurity requirements.
-Grant funding allows us to offer affordable solutions for CMMC and NIST 800-171.
+Grant funding allows us to offer affordable solutions for Cybersecurity Maturity Model Certification (CMMC) and NIST 800-171.

 Who needs CMMC & the NIST 800-171 basic assessment?